-- To be named to an All-State team

-B. Parent/Spectator is disallowed from attending the next 20 games.
+- To be named All-Conference - To participate in the All-Conference Tournament - To be named to an All-State team - B. Parent/Spectator is disallowed from attending the next 20 games.

 4th career offense: Individual is banned from Minnesota High School Bowling permanently with no opportunity for appeal.